 Stille CJ, Honigfeld L, Heitlinger LA, Kuo DZ, Werner EJ.
 The Pediatric Primary Care-Specialist Interface: A Call For Action.
 J Pediatr.
 2017 Aug;187:303-308.

-• Kuo DZ, Carroll JL.
-The Model of Care for the Ventilator Dependent Child. in Caring for the Ventilator Dependent Child: A Clinical Guide.
-New York, NY: Springer, 2016.
+Kuo D.Z., Carroll J.L.
+(2016) The Model of Care for the Ventilator-Dependent Child.
+In: Sterni L., Carroll J. (eds) Caring for the Ventilator Dependent Child.
+Respiratory Medicine.
+Humana Press, New York, NY

 Access to Health Care, Clinical Practice, Coordination of Services, Health Care Utilization, Medical Home, Primary Care, Rural, Special Health Care Needs, Infant Illness & Hospitalization, Health Care Quality